 Focus on Risk-Based Prioritization

-Security teams are inundated with findings — from SAST, SCA, IaC scanners, and more.
-66% of security professionals admit it’s challenging.
+Security teams are inundated with findings from SAST, SCA, IaC scanners, and more.
+According to our State of ASPM report 66% of security professionals find it challenging.

 With limited time and context, it’s easy for teams to become overwhelmed by false positives or low-priority alerts.
 That’s why risk-based prioritization is essential.
 Without it, alert fatigue sets in and critical vulnerabilities go unaddressed.